mvysny/vaadin-on-kotlin/README.md

 ## Status

 This is just a prototype project.
 A real-world app needs to be built on top of this, to see how well this quasi-framework will fare.
+There is a sample
+CRUD application implemented, please see `MyUI.kt` for details.

 Done: